Agile Project Management Foundation & Practitioner (AgilePM)

 Need training for your team?

-Well, this course is perfect for in-house delivery.
+Well, our Agile Project Management courses are perfect for in-house delivery.
 We can provide a quote and arrange for our expert trainer to provide the course at your premises.
 Our trainer is happy to tailor the course to your requirements, meaning you get the full benefits of the course.
-Simply contact us by filling in the form or calling 0207 148 5985.
+Simply contact us by filling in the form or calling +44 (0)207 148 5985.

 It is designed to help students develop both the knowledge and skills required to work on an agile project and develop the understanding to apply the guidance on an agile project.
 The course is designed to equip students with the competence to begin working as an agile project manager on a non-complex project.

-Students will sit 2 examinations, and on passing will receive an Agile Project Management Practitioner certificate.
+Students will sit 2 examinations, and on passing both will receive an Agile Project Management Practitioner certificate.

 The Agile Project Management guidance used in the course is based upon DSDM’s Agile Project Framework (AgilePF) a leading and proven agile approach.